cannatag/ldap3/docs/manual/source/tutorial_searches.rst

     [b'20161009010118Z']

 Note that the entry status is *Read*.
-This is not relevant if you only need to retrive the entries from the DIT but it's vital if you want to make them *Writable* and change or delete their content with the Abstraction Layer.
-The Abstraction Layer also records the time of the last data refresh for the entry.
+This is not relevant if you only need to retrive the entries from the DIT but it's vital if you want to take advantage of the ldap3 Abstraction Layer making it *Writable* and change or delete its content via the Abstraction Layer.
+The Abstraction Layer also records the time of the last data read operation for the entry.

-In the previous search operations you specified ``dc=demo1, dc=freeipa, dc=org`` as the base of our search, but the entries we got back were in the ``cn=users,cn=accounts,dc=demo1,dc=freeipa,dc=org`` context of the DIT.
-So the server has, with no apparent reason, walked down every context under the base and has applied the filter to each of the entries in the sub-containers.
+In the previous search operations you specified ``dc=demo1, dc=freeipa, dc=org`` as the base of our search, but the entries we got back were in the
+``cn=users,cn=accounts,dc=demo1,dc=freeipa,dc=org`` context of the DIT.
+So the server has, with no apparent reason, walked down every context under the base applying the filter to each of the entries in the sub-containers.
 The server actually performed a *whole subtree* search.
-Other possible kinds of search are the *single level* search (that searches only in the level specified in the base) and the *base object* search (that searches only in the attributes of the entry specified in the base).
+Other possible kinds of searches are the *single level* search (that searches only in the level specified in the base) and the *base object* search (that searches only in the attributes of the entry specified in the base).
 What changes in this different kinds of search is the 'breath' of the portion of the DIT that is searched.
 This breath is called the **scope** of the search and can be specified with the ``search_scope`` parameter of the search operation.
-It can assume three different values ``BASE``, ``LEVEL`` and ``SUBTREE``.
+It can take three different values: ``BASE``, ``LEVEL`` and ``SUBTREE``.
 The latter value is the default for the search opertion, so this clarifies why you got back all the entries in the sub-containers of the base in previous searches.

 You can have a LDIF representation of the response of a search with::